Tye Barber, DO

 Our program is ideal for motivated individuals seeking robust training in both inpatient and outpatient medicine.
 Your inpatient education will take place at Broward Health, one of the ten largest public hospital systems in the United States.
 We are nationally recognized by our system’s 1500-plus beds, Level 1 Trauma Center, and the county’s first certified liver transplant program and stroke center.
 In addition to taking care of patients in our community, we are responsible for providing medical services involving Fort Lauderdale International Airport, the Port Authority, and the cruise line industry.
 Our program has its own inpatient team with a substantial patient census guaranteed to provide our residents with significant exposure to a diverse patient population with extensive pathologies.
 You will not find many other family medicine residency programs that will provide such a vigorous hospital-training experience.
 Our outpatient clinic is uniquely located on a medical school campus at Nova Southeastern University.
 It is in our busy family medicine clinic that our residents work directly under the supervision of medical school faculty in an academic environment.
 Each resident manages his or her own patient panel and is supported by the attending physicians, medical assistants, and administrative personnel in a congenial environment.
 Finally, all of our residents are actively involved in research and are encouraged to pursue endeavors in their areas of interest.
 When you complete our program, you will be equipped to provide medical care in any setting, both inpatient and outpatient, in our nation’s intricate healthcare system.

 Finally, we are very proud of our residents.
 Take a look at their bios and you will discover a diverse group of budding family physicians eager to serve the ever-changing world around them.
+Take a look at the Instagram page to see some of the activities that our residents have participated in.
 They are graduates of American and international osteopathic (D.O.) and allopathic (M.D.) medical schools.
-They hail from all parts of the world including Taiwan, India, and Cuba.
+They hail from all parts of the world including Afghanistan, Haiti, Iran, and Cuba.
 Some are first-generation Americans and others are the first in their families to go to college and move on to professional careers.
-Many enjoyed successful careers in various fields including law, education, and Eastern medicine before pursuing careers as primary care providers.
+Many enjoyed successful careers in various fields including biotechnology before pursuing careers as primary care providers.
+Take a look at some of our Alumni.
+Our graduates have gone on to pursue fellowships in subspecialties like Sports Medicine and Palliative Medicine while others have gone on to work for prestigious institutions like Broward Health, Holy Cross, Kaiser Permanente, and Baylor University.
 No matter where you are from or whatever your background, you will find yourself at home with Broward Health Family Medicine.

 We look forward to hearing from you!